 By OMA

-Led by Shohei Shigematsu of OMA with Artistic Director Ximena Caminos, REEFLINE's masterplan brings together marine biologists, architects, engineers, and researchers to create a new kind of public infrastructure beneath the sea.
+Led by Shohei Shigematsu of OMA with Founder and CEO Ximena Caminos, REEFLINE's masterplan brings together marine biologists, architects, engineers, and researchers to create a new kind of public infrastructure beneath the sea.

 This visionary project features the phased deployment of permanent underwater sculptures that function as hybrid coral reefs.
 Overseen by local aquaculturists from Coral Morphologic, these structures support coral growth while offering artistic and ecological value.